Characterizing generalized axisymmetric quantum states in $d\times d$ systems: Basic notions: entanglement symmetry

-In Fig. \ref{fig:IntroSchmidtNumber} there is a schematic overview over these sets and the set of states with positive partial transpose (PPT), which we will now cover.
+We denote the states that have Schmidt numbers equal to or less than $K$ by $S_K$.
+The set of separable states, for example, can be denoted by $S_1$.
+In Fig. \ref{fig:IntroSchmidtNumber} there is a schematic overview over these sets and the set of states with positive partial transpose, which we will now cover.
 Note that we depicted the PPT states inside the states with Schmidt number $2$.
 This is true for dimension $d=3$ as it was conjectured in Ref. \cite{schmidt} and proven in Ref. \cite{YANG2016}. \\\\

 \paragraph{PPT criterion and bound entanglement:} The PPT criterion to determine if a quantum state is separable was introduced in Ref. \cite{PhysRevLett.77.1413}.
-In Ref. \cite{Horodecki1996} it was even shown that for $2\times2$ and $2\times3$ dimensional systems the criterion is sufficient and completely solves the question whether a given state of that dimension is entangled or not.
+In Ref. \cite{Horodecki1996} it was even shown that for $(2\times2)$- and $(2\times3)$- dimensional systems the criterion is sufficient and completely solves the question whether a given state of that dimension is entangled or not.
 In higher dimensions states can be PPT and entangled \cite{HORODECKI1997333}.
-The PPT criterion states that for a separable state $\varrho=\sum_{i,j,k,l} \varrho_{i,j,k,l} \ket{i\text{ }j } \bra{ k \text{ }l}$ the partial transposition is positive semi-definite.
+The PPT criterion states that for a separable state $\varrho=\sum_{i,j,k,l} \varrho_{i,j,k,l} \ket{ij } \bra{ k l}$ the partial transposition is positive semi-definite.

 PPT entangled states are particularly interesting, since they are bound entangled, i.e., one cannot distill maximally entangled, pure singlet states via local operations and classical communication (LOCC) from them \cite{PhysRevLett.80.5239}.
 Bound entangled states were first described in Ref. \cite{PhysRevLett.80.5239} and even today there are a multitude of open problems about their properties.
-It is for example not known if there are bound entangled states with negative partial transpose \cite{Openproblems}.
-Futhermore it has been researched how these states can be used in typical quantum information theory tasks.
+It is, for example, not known if there are bound entangled states with negative partial transpose~\cite{OpenPr,PRXQuantum.3.010101}.
+Furthermore, it has been researched how these states can be used in typical quantum information theory tasks.
 Although they cannot be directly used for quantum teleportation, it was shown in Ref. \cite{PhysRevLett.82.1056} that they can be \textit{activated} and then perform these tasks in conjunction with other states. \\\\

-\paragraph{CCNR criterion:} Another important separability criterion is the Computable Cross Norm or Realignment (CCNR) criterion \cite{CCNR2,CCNR}.
+\paragraph{CCNR criterion:} Another important separability criterion is the computable cross norm or realignment (CCNR) criterion \cite{CCNR2,CCNR}.
 For the set of linear operators in the local Hilbert space $\mathcal{H}_A$ there exist local orthogonal bases $G_k^A$.
 The mentioned orthogonality is with respect to the Hilbert-Schmidt scalar product, i.e.,

 where $d=\text{dim}(\mathcal{H}_A)$.
 An example of a local orthogonal basis would be the generators of ${\rm SU}(d)$ appropriately normalized, together with the normalized identity matrix.

 Now, by performing a singular value decomposition in operator space, any density matrix $\varrho$ can be written as